CumulusNetworks/docs/content/cumulus-linux/Layer-3/Configuring-FRRouting/_index.md

-Accidentally configuring the same numbered BGP neighbor using both the `neighbor x.x.x.x` and `neighbor swp# interface` commands results in two neighbor entries being present for the same IP address in the configuration and operationally.
-You canTo correct this issue by, updatinge the configuration and restarting the FRR service.
+Accidentally configuring the same numbered BGP neighbor using both the `neighbor x.x.x.x` and `neighbor swp# interface` commands results in two neighbor entries being present for the same IP in the configuration and operationally.
+You can correct this issue by updating the configuration and restarting the FRR service.

 {{%/notice%}}